jharmison-redhat/containers-for-embedded-ws/ex2/README.md

 ### Building this image

-Ensure that you're in the project root (that is, `ls` returns the `ex` directories as well as the `helloworld-js` and `helloworld-py` directories), and run the following to build this image:
+Ensure that you're in the project root (that is, `ls` returns the `ex` directories as well as the `helloworld-rs` and `helloworld-py` directories), and run the following to build this image:

 ```sh
 docker build . -f ex2/Dockerfile.py -t helloworld-py
 ```

-This means that we're building within the context of the project root (so our `helloworld-py` folder lines up), using the Dockerfile we've been exploring, and we're tagging this image as `helloworld-py`.
+The dot means that we're building within the context of the project root (so our `helloworld-py` folder lines up), using the Dockerfile we've been exploring, and we're tagging this image as `helloworld-py`.
 Really, `docker` and `podman` are nice enough to give this image a fully qualified image name of `localhost/helloworld-py:latest`, but we're going to keep using the shorthand.

 You should see some things scroll by and, no matter what platform you're on, you should end up on a line that says `STEP 6: COMMIT helloworld-py`.
 This means that we have executed all of these steps serially, and packaged all of the layers into a single manifest - which we hashed and named.
 This manifest, whether by hash or name, now refers to the collection of layers that we've been talking about - including filesystem changes on those lines that change the filesystem, and metadata on those layers that didn't.

 ### Exploring our image

-Because we just used `CMD` to define how to run our containers, we can provide arbitrary other commands to run inside the container image when we instantiate a container from them.
+Because we just used `CMD` to define how to run our containers instead of `ENTRYPOINT`, we can provide arbitrary other commands to run inside the container image when we instantiate a container from them.
 Let's use a shell to poke around inside our container:

 ```sh
 docker run --rm -it helloworld-py bash
 ```

-You should get a shell prompt that ends in `#` indicating that you are root.
+You should get a shell prompt that ends in `#` indicating that you are root inside the container.
 Let's see what's in this image:

 ```console
 [root@15f0e4ebcc9b /]# ls -l /app  # You can see the artifacts we COPY'd in here